 Coleslaw is a staple side in our house – especially in the summer when we do a lot more grilling outside on the barbecue.

-It’s one of those dishes that goes well with so many things – chicken, pulled pork, even on baked potatoes, and there are so many different types of coleslaw you can make using various ingredients or dressings.
+It’s one of those dishes that goes well with so many things – chicken, pulled pork, even baked potatoes, and there are so many different types of coleslaw you can make using various ingredients or dressings.
+Try our Carolina Coleslaw Recipe – it’s made without mayo.

 Coleslaw (or cole slaw, or simply, slaw) is actually Dutch in origin and the Dutch term “koolsla” (“kool” in Dutch sounds like “cole”) means “cabbage salad”.